boringprotocol/docs/docs/motherbored-basics/add-motherbored-local-provider.md

 7. Press Install Config once.
 This will upload the file to your motherbored your Node will download any updates and reboot.
 (It might take a few min the first time as encryption keys are created)

 2. Once the node updates and reboots you must reconnect to the new WiFi SSID and password you created to Activate the Node on our network.
-Confirm you are connected to the MotherBored WiFi and launch <https://motherbored.app/> again, then PRESS ‘Activate’ (only once).
+Confirm you are connected to the MotherBored WiFi and launch [Motherbored App](https://motherbored.app) again, then PRESS ‘Activate’ (only once).
 This adds your encryption key and adds you to the provider list shown on consumer devices.

 4. Once Activated - you will see a confirmation, and the information on the bottom left of the node page will be filled out (ID, Kind, Boring Setupkey,